hsf-training/hsf-training-ml-webpage/_episodes/14-ttZ.md

 {: .challenge}

 1. The classifier is created.
 2. The classifier is trained using the dataset `X_ttZ` and corresponding labels `y_ttZ`.
 During training, we give the classifier both the features (X_ttZ) and targets (y_ttZ) and it must learn how to map the data to a prediction.
+The <span style="color:red">fit()</span> method returns the trained classifier.
+When printed out all the hyper-parameters are listed.
 Check out this [online article](https://towardsdatascience.com/random-forest-in-python-24d0893d51c0) for more info.

 # Applying to Experimental Data